Applying for Marriage Licenses

 Changing Your Name

 In addition to being a marriage application form, the marriage intention form also serves as a legal name change document.
-The document will ask which surname you would like to use after marriage.
-Both parties may change their last name to whatever they wish at this time.
+The document has a field for the name you would like to use after marriage.
+Both parties may change their name to whatever they wish at this time.
 By answering this question, you avoid the probate court fees for initiating a name change.
+The intention filing does not automatically change your name.
+To facilitate the name change, you must appear in person at the following locations with a certified copy of your marriage certificate:

 10 Fawcett St, 1st FL